vanhauser-thc/audit_scripts/README.md

 The audit scripts have been tested on AIX, Debian GNU/Linux, Ubuntu Linux, Red Hat Linux, SuSE Linux, HPUX, Solaris and Windows.

-Please note that the Oracle and Windows scripts one are incomplete at the moment.
+Please note that the Oracle and Windows scripts are incomplete at the moment.